OnePlus Nord

-The OnePlus Nord is an Android-based smartphone manufactured by OnePlus, unveiled on 21 July 2020.
+The OnePlus Nord (code-named Avicii) is an Android-based smartphone manufactured by OnePlus, unveiled on 21 July 2020.
 It is the first device in the Nord series.
 It is the first mid-range smartphone from OnePlus since the 2015 OnePlus X. It is available in Europe, India, Hong Kong, and Malaysia.
 Android Police has suggested that the OnePlus Nord is only launching in countries where cheap smartphones that can be bought outright are more popular than expensive ones that consumers can only afford via monthly payments and carrier subsidies.

-There is a beta program in which OnePlus will give 50 people in the United States and Canada an OnePlus Nord for a review.
-Depending on the circumstances, the reviewers will keep the phone.
+There was a beta program in which OnePlus gave 50 people in the United States and Canada a OnePlus Nord for a review, letting some of them keep the phone afterwards, depending on the quality of said review.